axkralj990/Quadcopter-Dev-Project/README.md

 As a first objective I decided to design the prototype flight controller based on Arduino Uno.
 With a working prototype flight controller I will design my own board with ATMEGA328P.
 For inertial measurements I am using the Invensense MPU6050 IMU.

 The controller design was greatly inspired by Joop Brokking's <a href="http://www.brokking.net">Youtube channel</a> and <a href="https://www.youtube.com/user/MacPuffdog/featured">blog</a>.
 I find his YMFC-3D quadcopter video tutorials of great help and will refer to them often during the project.
+The design of the quadcopter is also based on his.
+I have just received most of the components for the quadcopter and will post the parts list with images as soon as I assemble it.

 I have also used many libraries from other Github users.
 All references to the authors are under each subsection of the readme file where the library is used.